T30 Journal โ Privacy Policy

 - We do not share your data for advertising or cross-context behavioral profiling.

-- Google Firebase / Google Cloud Platform processes data necessary for sync, storage, authentication, push notifications, and Cloud Functions, subject to the Google Cloud Data Processing Addendum and Google’s Privacy Policy.
+- Google Firebase / Google Cloud Platform processes data necessary for sync, storage, authentication, push notifications, Cloud Functions, and web-only Google Analytics, subject to the Google Cloud Data Processing Addendum and Google’s Privacy Policy.

 - Apple services (Sign in with Apple, StoreKit, APNs, iCloud Key-Value Store) process data necessary for app functionality, subject to Apple’s Privacy Policy.